PhluantMobile/dojo_js/README.md

 	* markers[i].clickthru - an object containing relevant information for any marker to be a clickthrough.
 Default is a Google Maps hyperlink using the original lat/lng values as the start point and the lat/lng values as the end point
 		* markers[i].clickthru.name - the name of the clickthru, used for reporting.
 Essentially the same functionality as a standard clickthru.
 		* markers[i].clickthru.url - An optional URL value that will override the default Google Maps link.
 	* _The Map Draw function supports all of the optional marker specifications.
-For more detained information,  please visit the [Google Maps Marker API page](https://developers.google.com/maps/documentation/javascript/markers)._
+For more detailed information,  please visit the [Google Maps Marker API page](https://developers.google.com/maps/documentation/javascript/markers)._

 Example: